litto/Message/README.md

 Display Message Simple Library for PHP projects like Errors, Warning, Success , Notices.etc..

+##How to Install?

-Install Using Composer or Direcly you can download from the Github Code
+Install Using Composer or Direcly you can download from the Github Code You can install via composer by using this command:-

+composer require litto/message

-How to Use?
+##How to Use?

 1) Always remember to start session in your application using session-start();
 2) Copy the Message.php in Vendor folder or in your folder of your choice